On this page...

 Virtual Alpha's developed using FreeAXP are fully compatible with Avanti.
 FreeAXP configurations transfer to Avanti without modification.
 FreeAXP is suitable to replace hobbyist and non-critical Alpha systems.
 Clients requiring additional performance and capabilities can easily upgrade to the more powerful Avanti product.

 Virtual Alpha Bonus

 Along with the benefits of replacing legacy Alpha hardware, a FreeAXP virtual Alpha provides several new options.
-Multiple test systems, portability, remote hosting, training environments, remote backups, and more all become options with FreeAXP that were simply impossible with ageing physical equipment.
+Multiple test systems, portability, remote hosting, training environments, remote backups, and more all become options with FreeAXP that were simply impossible with legacy physical equipment.

-- Free for commercial & personal use!
+- Cost: Free for commercial & personal use!

 - Support: Free user forum or paid annual support.

 - Power Management: Auto-Idle feature reduces host CPU and power utilization when virtual Alpha is idle.